composers biography : Ap - Az

 London, England

-best known today as a composer of film music
+best known today as a teacher and as a composer of film music

 Arnestad, Finn (Oluf Bjerke) 23 Sep.
 1915 1994 Norwegian composer and critic